 The Sackvilles gradually withdrew into the heart of the house, leaving many rooms unused and treasures covered.
 This helps to explain the relative lack of modernisation at Knole and the preservation of its collections.

 The significance of the collections at Knole was recognised early on, and the beds, tapestries and furniture were displayed in their showrooms as early as 1730, where they have remained ever since.

 Visiting country houses became fashionable in the 18th century and there was already a significant number of visitors to Knole at this point, creating a divide between the showrooms and the rest of the house.

 Knole and the National Trust

 In 1946 Knole was gifted to the National Trust to be opened to the public.
-The private apartments were leased back to the Sackville-West family who retained ownership of the majority of the parkland, the deer herd and the contents of the house.
+The private apartments were leased back to the Sackville-West family, who also kept ownership of most of the parkland, the wild deer herd and the contents of the house.

 Explore Knole's showrooms to see one of the rarest and most well-preserved collections of Royal Stuart furniture, paintings, objects and textiles – on show since 1605.

 The parkland at Knole is a designated Site of Special Scientific Interest (SSSI), covering 1,000 acres of trees, undulating valleys, open parkland and is home to a herd of wild deer.